 Cosmos Bistro’s most popular plates are perfect with a flight of mimosas: "We do a lot of brunch- people love our brunch,” said Cinnamon.
 There’s the Pork Adobo Benedict with a spicy sambal hollandaise that her father used to make.
 The 3B Burger has bacon, bleu cheese, and blueberries.
 And for maximum farm to table freshness, try the Vegetation Nation.
 “Lots and lots of veggies just in a big pile with eggs on top and herbed chèvre,” said Cinnamon.
 The restaurant also bakes all of its own goodies, from cookies to fig/brie twists.

-And the reason for that name?
-It's a good one.
+And the reason for the restaurant's name?
+It's a good one!

 “I wanted to feed the world and beyond and who doesn't love Carl Sagan?”
 Cinnamon smiled.